People at Work

 Bridging the Gap between Good Intentions and Good Results

 Can you explain to a new hire how their salary offer was developed?
 Do your current employees feel their compensation is fair and appropriate?
 Do staff know how to grow their salaries over time or does that only happen with promotions?
+These questions are key to taking DEI in the workplace from intention to action.
+Too often, however, HR managers are stuck navigating these questions without clear guidance.
+While we can certainly assume most non-profit leaders want to do right by their staff and build effective DEI policies, good faith and good intentions aren’t enough — it’s good internal policy that matters.

-In a recent webinar, Edgility Associate Partner, Travonnie Mackey and Talent Equity Consultant, Kevin Ramirez presented a clear-eyed assessment of the DEI problems facing people and operations teams.
+In a recent webinar, Edgility Associate Partner, Travonnie Mackey, and Talent Equity Consultant, Kevin Ramirez, presented a clear-eyed assessment of the DEI problems facing people and operations teams.
 They offered some concrete strategies and solutions based on Edgility’s extensive experience in the field.

 1. Is your salary guidance clear and transparent?
 Candidates and staff should know how work at each job level will be compensated and whether criteria like performance, competency, experience and credentials will be a factor.